Let it glow, let it glow, let it glow!

 We’re used to driving down streets lined with Palm trees, but once a year visitors travel far and wide to catch a glimpse of Altadena’s Christmas Tree Lane.
 Rally up your household and cruise down this sparkling hill–and don’t forget to drive with your headlines on!
 Keep updated on any changes by following their social media pages.

 Torrance’s Seaside neighborhood (a.k.a.
 Sleepy Hollow) absolutely glows at this time of year.
 Every possible surface is covered in a sea of festive lights and it never fails to dazzle.
-It starts on December 11, the city will have additional health and safety measures in place.
+Details are yet to be released for this year’s lighting but they usually go up in early December along Robert Road in Torrence.
+Lights are switched from around 6 pm.

 4. Mission Inn

 Riverside’s insanely beautiful Mission Inn Hotel is worth a visit any day of the week.
 But during the festive season, it really steals the show with 4.5 million sparkling lights and over 400 animated figures for its annual Festival of Lights.
 This event usually spans six weeks and is completely free.
-However, this year, there won’t be any lighting ceremony and only hotel guests will be allowed on the main pathway.
-For more updates on the festival you can check the City of Riverside’s updates here.
+However, this year, there won’t be any lighting ceremony.
+Find out more here.

 At The Bloc in Downtown L.A., you can get all your shopping done while wandering through a cheerful display of 18 million hues of lights.
 ‘Sparkle DTLA’ will also be putting on nightly shows where the giant tree twinkles in time to festive tunes.